catpea/catpea-project/database/furkies-purrkies/poem-1924/index.md

 chapter: 13
 ---

-In months of chatting with AI, I have never been disappointing, the few mistakes it made, came from letting it do too much.
+In months of chatting with AI, I have never been disappointed, the few mistakes it made, came from letting it do too much.

 I suspect sometimes the computers that AI runs on,